mariomeissner/obsidian-vault/Blog/Drafts/Learning web development is like attending a history class.md

 Unless you have very specific requirements in mind that block you from doing so, going serverless is a great default for 2023.
 It allows you to focus on your product, not on the engineering required to get it going.
 Getting started is usually free or very inexpensive.

-My personal project for 2023 is Paper Studio, and I am building it on Next.js and PlanetScale.
-I will share my journey with you on this blog as I go along!
+My personal project for 2023 is [Paper Studio](https://paperstudio.app), and I am building it on Next.js and PlanetScale.
+Stay tuned for my updates on this!